Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 How long does it take to drive from Christchurch to Queenstown?

 Queenstown and Christchurch are about 300 miles (480km) apart.
-Driving, this should take 6 to 7 hours.
+Driving between them without stopping should take six or seven hours.

 However, there is lots to do on a drive between Christchurch and Queenstown.
-I’d recommend giving yourself at least 2 days or 3 days so you can make the most of this beautiful journey.
-If you have longer, you could easily spend a week exploring the mountains.
+I’d recommend giving yourself at least two or three days so you can make the most of this beautiful journey.
+You could easily spend a week exploring the mountains if you have longer.

-In the below guide, I’ve listed possible stops and how long to spend in each place so you can build your perfect itinerary.
+In the guide below, I’ve listed possible stops between Queenstown and Christchurch and how long you can spend in each place so you can build your perfect itinerary.

 What is the best time of year to drive from Christchurch to Queenstown?

-Be aware in the winter you may need to carry snow chains and drive in icy conditions.
-There is also the possibility of road closures.
+Be aware that in the winter, you may need to carry snow chains and drive in icy conditions.
+Road closures are also quite common, especially on the Lindis Pass, which reaches a higher altitude.

-Whenever you choose to drive between Queenstown and Christchurch, you’ll be rewarded with beautiful scenery, turquoise lakes and incredible panoramic views.
+Whenever you drive between Queenstown and Christchurch, you’ll be rewarded with beautiful scenery, turquoise lakes, and incredible panoramic views.

 Which route: Wanaka or Cromwell?

-The route via Wanaka is a lot more scenic.
+However, the route via Wanaka is a lot more scenic.
 Wanaka itself is also a great place to explore and spend some time.
-It’s also the home to the famous Roys Peak hike, a popular hike in the area.
+It’s also the home to the famous Roys Peak Track, a popular hike in the area.

 Roys Peak